|Major Groups > Gilled Mushrooms > Pale-Spored > Macrocybe titans|

 by Michael Kuo

-There is a monster living in Florida.
+There is a monster living in the southeastern United States and Mexico.
 It is probably the largest gilled mushroom in North America, with a cap that can measure over a yard across.
 It regularly appears in urban areas, causing considerable amazement.
-Believe it or not, there are a dozen or so gilled mushrooms in the world that get this large, most of which belong in the genus Macrocybe--Latin for "huge head."
+Believe it or not, there are a dozen or so gilled mushrooms in the world that get this large, most of which belong in the genus Macrocybe—Latin for "huge head."

 According to Pegler and collaborators (1998), the Costa Rican version of Macrocybe titans is unique in that it grows "from active Atta ant gardens" and has pseudocystidia on the edges (as well as the faces) of its gills.

-Thanks to Patti Neal for collecting, documenting, and preserving Macrocybe titans for study; her collection is deposited in The Herbarium of Michael Kuo.
+Thanks to Patti Neal and Lisa Gravil for collecting, documenting, and preserving Macrocybe titans for study; their collections are deposited in The Herbarium of Michael Kuo.

-Ecology: Saprobic; growing alone or, more often, gregariously or in clusters in grassy or sandy areas, or in ground disturbed by landscaping (usually in the year after the disturbance to the soil)--or, in Costa Rica, growing from ant colonies; fall and winter; common in Florida; tropical and subtropical in distribution.
+Ecology: Apparently saprobic; growing alone or, more often, gregariously or in loose clusters in grassy or sandy areas, or in ground disturbed by landscaping (usually in the year after the disturbance to the soil)—or, in Central America, growing from ant colonies; fall and winter; In North America distributed from Mexico to Texas, Florida, and the Carolinas; also found in Central America, the Caribbean, and South America.
+The illustrated and described collections are from Florida and South Carolina.

-Cap: 8-100 cm (that's up to one meter); convex, becoming broadly convex or flat; dry; smooth, but sometimes cracking in age or in dry weather; pale yellowish to brownish or buff, often with a pale cinnamon or yellowish center; fading with age to nearly white; the margin inrolled for quite some time.
+Cap: 20–30 (reportedly up to 100) cm across at maturity; convex, becoming broadly convex or flat; dry; bald, but sometimes cracking in age or in dry weather; pale yellowish to brownish or buff; fading with age.

-Stem: 6-35 cm long; 1.5-13 cm thick; equal or slightly swollen below; dry; whitish; often with small, bent-back, brownish to whitish scales by maturity.
+Stem: 15–25 cm long; 8–14 cm thick; equal or slightly swollen; dry; whitish overall, with small, bent-back, brownish to whitish scales that become more prominent with age.

 Flesh: White; firm; not changing on exposure.